breez/c-breez/README.md

 ### LightningNode
 This is an interface that defines how the SDK interacts with the user’s Lightning node.
 The interface defines methods to create a new node, connect to an existing node, pay or create invoices.
 It also provides access to the node’s low-level functionality such as: listing peers, graph information etc. Currently we only have one provider (Greenlight) but we can add more providers in the future.
 ### BTCSwapper
-TBA - ability to send or receive on-chain payments.
+This module provides the ability to send or receive on-chain payments via submarine swaps.
+Send to a BTC address is done by a reverse submarine swap and receive by a regular submarine swap.
+It includes refund functionality as well.
 ### FiatCurrencies
-TBA - fiat conversion services.
+This module provides fiat currencies conversion services and fiat on-ramp service (via MoonPay).
 ### LSP
-TBA - LSP related services.
+This module provides the interface of interacting with one or more LSPs.